By Samantha Pederslie

 What Should You Do Before Recruiting Advisors and Mentors?

 There are a number of things you should do to prepare before contacting people that you consider to be ideal advisor or mentor candidates.
-Remember that they are sharing their knowledge and business wisdom with you, and they expect preparedness and concreteness in return.
+Remember that they are sharing their knowledge and business wisdom with you, and they expect preparedness and commitment in return.

 - Decide what skills and expertise areas you want for your startup.
 One of the most common mistakes in assembling advisory boards is homogeneity: Don’t pick people who are too similar to you or your team.
 Diversity encourages a variety of perspectives that uncover new opportunities and risks.